MSc Translational Cardiovascular MedicineFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Our MSc programme is suitable for a wide range of students: basic scientists, clinicians and allied health professionals (eg radiologists, perfusionists, cardiac nurses).
-The course may enable students to go on to apply for a PhD, or become an allied health professional.
-In addition, it should enable students to progress in their current careers.
+The course may enable you to go on to apply for a PhD, or advance your career options as an allied health professional or clinician.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.